rohitkamalay/Pharmaceutical-Management-System/Readme.txt

+# Pharmaceutical-Management-System

-How to run the Pharmacy Management System (PMS) Project
+# How to run the Pharmacy Management System (PMS) Project

 1. Download the zip file